Understanding Indiana Lease Recording Statute: Essential Guide for Landlords and Tenants

 Tenant and Landlord Rights

 Non-compliance affects both tenant and landlord rights.
 Tenants lose protection for their leasehold interests if the lease isn’t publicly recorded.
 This means in instances where the property is sold, a new owner can potentially disregard the unrecorded lease, leading to eviction.
 Landlords also face risks.
-Failure to record puts their property rights at jeopardy in transactions involving future purchasers or creditors.
+Failure to record puts their property rights in jeopardy in transactions involving future purchasers or creditors.
 Complying with Indiana’s lease recording statute ensures that both tenants and landlords have their interests legally protected and recognized.

 How to Record a Lease in Indiana